platformsh/platformsh-docs/docs/src/integrations/observability/blackfire.md

 ## Enable Blackfire Monitoring

-Blackfire Monitoring is installed but not activated by default on Platform.sh.
+Blackfire Monitoring is [enabled by default](https://blackfire.io/docs/monitoring-cookbooks/configuration#activating-monitoring-on-an-environment) for Monitoring customers.

-To use Blackfire APM, you will need to add the `BLACKFIRE_APM_ENABLED` [environment variable](/development/variables.md) with a value of `1`.
+To disable Blackfire Monitoring, you will need to add the `BLACKFIRE_APM_ENABLED` [environment variable](/development/variables.md) with a value of `0`.

-In the management console, view the environment you would like to enable Blackfire Monitoring on and add the variable `env:BLACKFIRE_APM_ENABLED` with the value `1`.
+In the management console, view the environment you would like to disable Blackfire Monitoring on and add the variable `env:BLACKFIRE_APM_ENABLED` with the value `0`.
-Otherwise, you can use the CLI command `platform variable:create --level environment --name BLACKFIRE_APM_ENABLED --value 1`
+Otherwise, you can use the CLI command `platform variable:create --level environment --name BLACKFIRE_APM_ENABLED --value 0`

 ## Troubleshooting